NO

 LayerMechanism

-User interface Inline validation and soft warnings.
-The user gets explanatory messages pointing to the correct posting.
+User interface Guidance and warnings while you post.
+You get explanatory messages pointing to the correct posting.

 Tax return and year-end closing